 Public Spheres After Socialism (Book)

-The idea of public spaces—city parks, waterfront bike paths, and bustling squares—has long been associated with urban environments.
-Public Spheres After Socialism challenges this idea in light of the end of the cold war and the disintegration of the Soviet Union.
-Drawing together experiences from across Europe, this innovative volume reconsiders the public sphere as a figurative, or mythical, location where members of society shape and determine its values.
-This book examines monuments, reconstruction, film, and new media to ask whether public spaces are viable in an age of globalized consumerism.
+Public Spheres After Socialism challenges the idea of public spaces being associated with urban environments in light of the end of the cold war and the disintegration of the Soviet Union.
+This book examines monuments, reconstruction, film and new media to ask whether public spaces are viable in an age of globalized consumerism.

 Kathrin Hörschelmann is a lecturer in the Department of Geography and associate director of the Centre for the Study of Cities and Regions at Durham University.

 Malcolm Miles is a reader in cultural theory at the University of Plymouth.